Go directly to the sections on:

 Acknowledging the importance of strong international cooperation and coordination with partners in addressing serious cross-border threats to health from communicable diseases towards improving health security at the EU and globally, ECDC collaborates with other Centres for Disease Control (CDCs) in non-EU countries at a bilateral and multilateral level.
-The Centre has signed Memoranda of Understanding/administrative arrangements with a number of CDCs across the globe, including the United States Centers for Disease Control and Prevention, the Chinese Center for Disease Control and Prevention, the Public Health Agency of Canada, Israel’s Ministry of Health and the Ministry of Health of Mexico, the Health Security Agency of the United Kingdom and Korea Disease Control and Prevention Agency..
+The Centre has signed Memoranda of Understanding/administrative arrangements with a number of CDCs across the globe, including the United States Centers for Disease Control and Prevention, the Chinese Center for Disease Control and Prevention, the Public Health Agency of Canada, Israel’s Ministry of Health, the Ministry of Health of Mexico, the Health Security Agency of the United Kingdom and Korea Disease Control and Prevention Agency..

 Acknowledging the strategic importance between the two technical continental agencies, and in line with EU foreign policy priority to strenthen partnerships with Africa, on 7 December 2020, ECDC and the Africa Centres for Disease Control and Prevention (Africa CDC) launched a four-year partnership entitled “EU for health security in Africa: ECDC for Africa CDC”, with financial support from the European Commission under the European Development Fund.